aurora-opensource/xviz/docs/overview/concepts.md

 Time stamped values can be included in streams.
 Each time the stream updates you get a new timestamp, value pair.

-## Style
+## Video

-XVIZ support a form of style sheets, allowing object properties such as colors, line widths etc to be specified based on e.g. classes.
+XVIZ can sync with external video sources provided that they have been encoded in a suitable way.

 ## Encoding

-The XVIZ protocol specification does not prescribe any given encoding, however the XVIZ libraries come with support for parsing a JSON encoding.
+The XVIZ protocol specification does not prescribe any given encoding, however the XVIZ libraries come with support for encoding and parsing in JSON.